IvanGael/Go-LispInterpreter/README.md

-Simple implementation of listp interpreter in Go
+Simple implementation of lisp interpreter in Go

 ### Features